naviger/archibald-ui-prototype/README.md

   - ~~Add physical items new to 3.2 Technology Layer~~

 ## Known Issues:
-  - Selecting Edge does not update Edge Data UI component with current edge
+  - ~~Selecting Edge does not update Edge Data UI component with current edge~~
-  - Issues with drag and drop within SVG canvas makes it difficult to drag items - this is especially prevalent when trying to add a new edge
+  - ~~Issues with drag and drop within SVG canvas makes it difficult to drag items - this is especially prevalent when trying to add a new edge~~
   - ~~The Communication Network is currently using Archimate 3.1 graphic~~
+  - Issue with routing of edges (switching from straight to orthagonal, etc.)

 ## Overview
 This demo shows all of the Archimate 3.2 cards and allows them to be connected using the Archimate connectors as defined in the [Archimate 3.2](https://pubs.opengroup.org/architecture/archimate32-doc/index.html) definition.
 Archimate is a metamodel language for modeling enterprise architecture.
 This UI shows a complete set of the Archimate "cards".
 These cards are rendered on an SVG canvas and allow the user to move them and connect them utilizing the standard Archimate connectors.